csuguru-arch/pps2-repu/README.md

 📌 Description

-.A simple Python project that tracks how long you stay away from your phone.
+A simple Python project that tracks how long you stay away from your phone.
 It helps improve focus and productivity by recording phone-free sessions.

 ⚙️ Features
 .Track phone-free time